 Lots of women want to go back to their natural waist size or abs after giving birth to a baby.
 Wearing waist trainers seems to help new moms recover their firm abs – Jessica Alba and Kim Kardashian swear by it.

 Leah Keller, the CEO and Co-Founder of The Dia Method, shares, "Corsets, when worn correctly, act as a splint to physically approximate the two halves of the rectus abdominis.
-While corsets do not strengthen the abs or heal a separated abdominal wall on their own, they can support and speed the healing process".
+While corsets do not strengthen the abs or heal a separated abdominal wall on their own, they can support and speed up the healing process".

 The Cons of Waist Training

 If you are wearing your waist trainer during meals, not only will it hamper proper digestion, but it may also cause acid reflux.
 The way you can prevent this is by removing your waist trainer during meal times or tying it more loosely.

 Muscle Atrophy and Weakness

 Who would not want a perfect waistline?
 However, there are people out there who go overboard trying to achieve this goal.
-Remember, moderation is key when you want waist training to be successful.
+Remember, moderation is essential when you wish waist training to be successful.

-Therefore, it is important to ensure that you can breathe properly even after tightening your waist trainer.
-Lack of adequate oxygen to your body can cause fainting, dizzy spells, and other hazards to your health.
+Therefore, it is vital to ensure that you can breathe adequately, even after tightening your waist trainer.
+Lack of oxygen to your body can cause fainting, dizzy spells, and other hazards to your health.